 Absolutely.

-All right, well, I appreciate that legal update.
+Well, I appreciate that legal update.

-I had no clue this is getting better than I thought it would be.
+This is getting better than I thought it would be.

-These are the guys we let off the program with this today.
+We let off the program with this today.

-And now these guys that that are accused of slashing the tires are blaming it on Terry McAuliffe, essentially.
+And now these guys that are accused of slashing the tires are blaming it on Terry McAuliffe, essentially.

-They're blaming it on the Democratic Party.
+They're blaming it on the Democratic Party, the DNC, sent operatives all of them.

-Well, I know that Congresswoman's blaming it on Bush because Bush brings out the worst in everybody.
+Well, I know that congresswoman's blaming it on Bush because Bush brings out the worst in everybody.

-I mean, I I know, but it's folks.
+I mean, I know, but that's, folks.

-Yeah, just have to love this.
+They just have to love this.

 There's certainly no reason to be intimidated by this.